 During the year before you are due to start university we will get in contact with you to confirm your place and send you some more information about your course and what you need to do before you begin university.
 It’s therefore important to keep an eye on your emails.

-What if I no longer want my place?
+What if I no longer want my university place?

 If you change your mind about going to university, you must let us know so we can offer your place to another student.
 Contact the admissions team as soon as you’ve made your final decision.